Social Data Science

 • Percentages / proportions: Useful to compare groups.

-• Mode: The most common category
+• Mode: The most common category.

 Descriptive Statistics